|Guide||♦||137 Triplogs||2 Topics|

 This trail gets pretty light traffic considering its proximity to the Valley and the fact that the trailhead is right next to the Beeline Highway.
 It's a great trail with a little bit for everybody.
 A seasonal creek, plenty of rocks for the kids to explore, great views, some good climbing sections for a workout.
 Even the occasional wildlife (moo...).
 It has become one of my favorite, close-to-town hikes.

 The Ballantine Trail officially begins on a small saddle at the eastern junction of the two halves of the Pine Creek Loop Trail.
 (For directions to the trailhead and a description of the first part of this hike, see the Pine Creek Loop description.)
 On this trip, we took the north half of the loop.
-I have taken both halves in to the Ballantine trail and either is fine.
-Basically if you want a more gentle approach, take the north, and if you want a thigh burning workout, take the south.
-The destination for this trip is Boulder Flat, which the sign at the beginning of the Ballantine Trail indicates is 3 miles in.
-I think this is overestimated, and it's really more like 1.5 miles from the beginning of the Ballantine, and 3 miles from the trailhead.
+I have taken both halves into the Ballantine trail, and either is fine.
+If you want a more gentle approach, take the north, and if you want a thigh-burning workout, take the south.
+This trip's destination is Boulder Flat, which the sign at the beginning of the Ballantine Trail indicates is 3 miles.
+I think this is overestimated, and it's more like 1.5 miles from the beginning of the Ballantine and 3 miles from the trailhead.

-You can continue on a short ways to Boulder Flat, and beyond if you wish.
+You can continue on a short way to Boulder Flat and beyond if you wish.
 I've gone a bit beyond Boulder Flat.
 Return the way you came in.
 Someday I plan to do this trail from Cline Cabin TH on Four Peaks Road to the Ballantine TH on the Beeline, a total of about 12 miles, if the sign is right!